zhenzhangca/Java_Applications/README.md

 ## Introduction

 Twitter CLI App is a tweet manipulation application.
 Through passing certain arguments, users can create, read and delete tweets(CRD).
+In this project, I use the Spring and Spring Boot framework to manage diffrent components, and implement the business logig through three approaches--Spring Bean Approach, Spring Annotation Approach, and Spring Boot Approach.

 ## Usage
 - Create a tweet on your timeline: